Published on : 29 Dec 2015

 - if the foreign judgment was contrary to the public order or public morality in the state, where the judgment is required to be applied; or it was contrary to international public laws.

 - if the foreign judgment was rendered between the same parties to the proceedings, on the same civil or criminal matter from one of the competent courts in the state; or if such courts have another lawsuit being considered for the same adversaries concerning the same subject which was filed before submitting the lawsuit to the court that issued the judgment required to be enforced.

 With regard to foreign arbitration decisions, the Agreement states that the competent authority who shall enforce the foreign arbitration decision, issued in one of the Arab League States, shall not have the power to re-examine the subject of the lawsuit, for which the judgment of arbitrators was issued, but can reject the request for enforcing such a judgment in the following cases:

-if the judgment of arbitrators was not rendered in accordance to the arbitration rules and regulations of that state.
+- if the judgment of arbitrators was not rendered in accordance with the arbitration rules and regulations of that state.